7 Great Hiking Trails To Consider (+ 12 Safety Tips For Successful Hikes)

 In total there are 3.5 miles of trails to hike.
 Our favorite trail is to go over the first bridge and turn right along the creek, you will pass a gazebo and walk through a well-maintained trail through forest land.
 Continue along the trail and stay to the left once you come to a trail junction.
 The climb is steady, but not severe and once you hit the summit it is well worth it.
 At the summit take the trail junction to the right and head down toward the creek.
 You will cross over two more wooden bridges and to the north, you will see an old car that had crashed along the bank many years ago.

 This trail loop is approximately 2 miles and can get very muddy when it has rained.
 (Our kids loved doing this trail in the rain though, so there are benefits).

-We decided to take a trip to the famous named falls and see what all the fuss was about and let me tell you, it was worth it!
+We decided to take a trip to the famously named falls and see what all the fuss was about and let me tell you, it was worth it!